Table of Contents

-- questions that is not a sensitive or intimate question for the respondents
+- questions that are not sensitive or intimate questions for the respondents.

 Keep in mind that you can always ask a question at the beginning of the survey that is not directly related to the purpose of the survey, but is interesting, pleasant, and gradually introduces the respondent to the issues of your interest.

 Therefore, you should ask questions for online surveys in the following sequence: